What Is the Process to Download and Fill Post Office Deposit Form?

 • Can someone else deposit money in my Post Office account using this slip?

 Yes, anyone can deposit on your behalf.
 They just need your account number and name.
-Signature is required only for the depositor section, not account holder.
+Signature is required only for the depositor section, not the account holder.

 • Can I use one SB-103 slip to deposit into two different accounts?